2018/19 | Conestoga College

 Note: To change the email address to which these notifications will be sent, select My Addresses under the Profile Tab, and change the default email address.

-The Law Society of Upper Canada has established rules that set out the ethical and professional standards for licensed paralegals.
+The Law Society of Ontario (LSO) has established rules that set out the ethical and professional standards for licensed paralegals.
 Students are expected to behave in accordance to the Paralegal Rules of Conduct with those rules and the values they embody.